kad-rowla/belastingdienst-subsidie-viewer/README.md

 ### Upload File

 Once you have added your token to the .env file, upload this to the assets tab in this environment: https://data.pldn.nl/voor-bewoners/aanvragen.
-The tab is found above the insights tab on the left hand side of the screen.
+The tab is above the insights tab on the left-hand side of the screen.
 Here you will already see an uploaded CSV file, simply click on `upload a new version` and upload the new CSV file.

 ### 2.1 Transpile